-DAY (FULL-TIME) & EVENING (PART-TIME) COURSE START DATES
+FULL-TIME & PART-TIME COURSE START DATES AND SCHEDULES

 Courses and start dates may vary by location.
-Each date listed below denotes the start dates throughout 2021 for all programs and schedules.
-The school reserves the right, at it's discretion, to deliver education to students in person, via distance education, or in a combination of both methods in the case of a natural disaster, pandemic, cyber-attack, or other event wherein it is deemed necessary.
+Each date listed below denotes the start dates throughout 2023 for all programs and schedules.
+The school reserves the right, at its discretion, to deliver education to students in person, via distance education, or in a combination of both methods in the case of a natural disaster, pandemic, cyber-attack, or other event wherein it is deemed necessary.
+Additional opportunities may be available for re-admission.

-ON-CAMPUS COURSES:

-COSMETOLOGY, ESTHETICS & INSTRUCTOR

-Monday, January 11, 2021

-Monday, February 22, 2021

-Monday, March 29, 2021

-Monday, May 3, 2021

-Monday, June 14, 2021

-Monday, July 26, 2021

-Tuesday, September 7, 2021

-Monday, October 18, 2021
+COSMETOLOGY & ESTHETICS START DATES

+Monday, January 9, 2023 Monday, February 20, 2023 Monday, March 27, 2023 Monday, May 1, 2023 Monday, June 12, 2023 Monday, July 24, 2023 Tuesday, September 5, 2023 Monday, October 16, 2023

-Monday, November 29, 2021
+Monday, November 27, 2023